This blog may contain affiliate links. Read our disclosure policy for more info.

 1. See Niagara Falls

-You can’t go to Toronto without paying a visit to arguably the most famous waterfall in the world!
+You can’t spend a few days in Toronto without paying a visit to arguably the most famous waterfall in the world!

-You can make the trip out to Niagara Falls on your own if you have a rental car with the journey taking around 90 minutes depending on the traffic and where you are staying.
-From there, you can board a cruise for around $30 to $50 CAD.
-Niagara City Tours is a great company to check out for cruise-only options.
-On top of that, you can book a scenic flight such as this one which gives you 20 minutes to enjoy the views from the sky, or a trip up the Skylon Tower for a cheaper option.
+You can make the day trip from Toronto out to Niagara Falls on your own if you have a rental car.
+The drive takes around 90 minutes from the city, depending on the traffic and where you are staying.
+From there, you can board a cruise at the falls around $30 to $50 CAD.

-However, if you’re like me and enjoy not having to plan all your activities, the best way to visit Niagara Falls is as part of a tour from Toronto.
+If you enjoy not having to plan all your activities, the best way to visit Niagara Falls is as part of a tour from Toronto.
 Not only will you get to enjoy lots of fun activities and learn all about this iconic natural wonder without any stress or planning involved.
-Some of the best tours, including the one I did, are:

 Niagara Falls Platinum Tour from Toronto

-Another thing we love about this tour is that it includes a visit to one of the best wineries in Ontario for a tasting, and a stop at Niagara-on-the-Lake, a picturesque old town full of charming boutiques, historic buildings, and beautiful flower displays.
+Another thing we loved about this tour is that it includes a visit to one of the best wineries in Ontario for a tasting, and a stop at Niagara-on-the-Lake, a picturesque old town full of charming boutiques, historic buildings, and beautiful flower displays.
+We wrote a full review on this Niagara Falls tour it was so good!

-You can book this premium Niagara tour online here!
+You can book the same Niagara Falls tour we did here!

 Private Niagara Falls Tour in an SUV